ROCm/HIP/docs/faq.rst

 Yes.
 You can use HIP_PLATFORM to choose which path hipcc targets.
 This configuration can be useful when using HIP to develop an application which is portable to both AMD and NVIDIA.

-HIP detected my platform (HIP-Clang vs NVCC) incorrectly * what should I do?
+HIP detected my platform (HIP-Clang vs NVCC) incorrectly.
+What should I do?
 ----------------------------------------------------------------------------

 HIP will set the platform to AMD and use HIP-Clang as compiler if it sees that the AMD graphics driver is installed and has detected an AMD GPU.